lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 ### They are actually really **blocks**

-These validating types are meant to be built on top of each other, which where the _blocks_ part of the name comes in.
+These validating types are meant to be built on top of each other, which is where the _blocks_ part of the name comes in.
 To see this in action, let's continue implementing the remaining two types `Text` and `Tweet` from above.

 ```fsharp
 /// Single line (no control chars) of non-blank text